dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/sort-filter-page.md

 ---
-title: "Tutorial: Add sorting, filtering, and paging with EF Core in an ASP.NET Core MVC app"
+title: "Tutorial: Add sorting, filtering, and paging - ASP.NET MVC with EF Core"
 description: "In this tutorial you'll add sorting, filtering, and paging functionality to the Students Index page.
 You'll also create a page that does simple grouping."
 author: rick-anderson
 ms.author: tdykstra